Mektek Studios

 Mektek Studios is a Canadian video game development studio based in Saint John, New Brunswick.
-Their first game, Heavy Gear Assault, is currently under development.
-It will be published by StompyBot Productions.
+Their first game, Heavy Gear Assault, has been published by StompyBot Productions, though is now inactive.

 History

 Mektek Studios started as a MechWarrior 4: Mercenaries Modification group which introduced new playable Mechs to the game.
 They partnered with Smith & Tinker to release MechWarrior 4 along with their modifications on their site for free in 2009.

 On 20 May 2013, Mektek began a kickstarter for Heavy Gear Assault which was cancelled.
 Stating they are "currently evaluating other strategies to raise awareness regarding Heavy Gear and looking at multiple means to get the Heavy Gear name out there."